xuhao1/xuhao1.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student of ECE at Hong Kong University of Science and Technology.
+I am a PhD of ECE at Hong Kong University of Science and Technology.
 My research interests is in UAV, including aerial swarm and other active topics in UAV.
+I am now looking for a postdoc position in the field of UAV.
+If you are interested in my research, please contact me via email: xuhao3e8 AT gmail.com

 In my spare time, I am interesting in RC modelairplane, including fixed-wing, helicopter and racing drone.